-The variety of sounds you hear in national parks creates what is called the park's soundscape.
-These sounds come from a combination of sources, including wildlife communication and behavior, wildlife habitat, cultural-historic features, wilderness character, and ecological processes.
-They are considered to be essential to the park environment as well as your enjoyment.
-The goals of the National Park Service are to protect parks' overall sound environments.
+The variety of sounds you hear in national parks come from a combination of sources, including wildlife, ecological processes such as rivers and streams and wind through trees, and cultural-historic events such as cannon fire in battle reenactments and clanging mission bells.
+These sounds are essential for the integrity of the park ecosystem and enjoyment of our visitors.
+The National Park Service Organic Act establishes an obligation to protect all natural resources, including natural sounds.
 The NPS wants you to be able to hear this range, from rushing waterfalls to bird songs.

-Parks help do their part to reduce the effects of noise by using quieter machines and motors, creating sound barriers to contain loud activities, scheduling noisy events at times of least impact, creating quiet zones, and encouraging park visitors to be mindful of their presence during park outings and activities.
+Parks do their part to reduce noise by using quieter machines and motors, creating sound barriers to buffer loud activities, scheduling events at times of least impact to wildlife and visitors, establishing quiet zones, and encouraging park visitors to be mindful of their surroundings during park outings and activities.